Exciton-Anyon Binding in Fractional Chern Insulators: Spectral Fingerprints

-In Figure~\ref{fig: FCI spectrum} (a), we plot the spectrum of Hamiltonian \eqref{eq: fermion-fermion interaction} at filling $\nu=1/3$ for $N_f = 5$ fermions in a $3 \times 5$ lattice.
-The spectrum supports three quasi-degenerate ground states, where the inset displays the spectral flow by applying twisted boundary condition $k_1\rightarrow k_1 +\theta_x/N_1$.
-We define the FCI gap as the smallest energy difference between the FCI manifold and the lowest-excited states $\Delta_\text{FCI}/V_\text{FF}=0.064$.
-Moreover, Fig.~\ref{fig: FCI spectrum}(b), shows the energies for $N_f=5$ fermions on a $4\times4$ lattice.
-The spectrum is in remarkable agreement with the established mapping between FCIs and FQH states \cite{wu2012zoology,liu2015characterization,liu2013fractional,bernevig2012emergent}.
-Specifically, the transition from panel (a) to panel (b) is the lattice analogue of inserting a single flux quantum through a torus in an FQH system.
-This operation generates a quasihole manifold whose energies are nearly independent of the center-of-mass momentum and are separated from the rest of the spectrum by a clear gap.
-By selecting a quasihole lattice with unity aspect ratio, finite-size effects associated with residual quasihole dispersion are strongly suppressed.
+{Fig.~\ref{fig: FCI spectrum}(a) shows the spectrum of Hamiltonian \eqref{eq: fermion-fermion interaction} at filling $\nu=1/3$ for $N_f = 5$ fermions on a $3 \times 5$ lattice, supporting three quasi-degenerate ground states; the inset displays the spectral flow under twisted boundary conditions $k_1\rightarrow k_1 +\theta_x/N_1$.
+We define the FCI gap as the smallest energy difference between the FCI manifold and the lowest-excited states, $\Delta_\text{FCI}/V_\text{FF}=0.064$.
+Fig.~\ref{fig: FCI spectrum}(b) shows the quasihole spectrum on a $4\times4$ lattice, in remarkable agreement with the established FCI--FQH mapping \cite{wu2012zoology,liu2015characterization,liu2013fractional,bernevig2012emergent}: adding one flux quantum is the lattice analogue of flux insertion through a torus, generating a quasihole manifold that is nearly momentum-independent and separated from the rest of the spectrum by a clear gap.
+The unity-aspect-ratio lattice strongly suppresses finite-size effects from residual quasihole dispersion.}

-{The interaction between electrons and the exciton is described by the Hamiltonian}
+The interaction between electrons and the exciton is described by the Hamiltonian